 And always guard your financial information like a true miser with his money.

-When even the best prevention still cannot stop you from falling prey to such scams, you can report your incidence to local law enforcement agencies, or the Federal Trade Commission (FTC) “econsumer.gov” reporting system in the United States or the Canadian Anti-fraud Centre in Canada.
+When even the best prevention still cannot stop you from falling prey to such scams, you may report your incidence to local law enforcement agencies, or the Federal Trade Commission (FTC) “econsumer.gov” reporting system in the United States or the Canadian Anti-fraud Centre in Canada.
+5.6

 Should You Signup?

 Obviously, it is not the only decent paying survey panel on the Internet.
-But if you are interested in that extra bit in service providers, like dedication to professionalism and commitment to payment, you can always count on PineCone.
+But if you are interested in that extra bit in service providers, like dedication to professionalism and commitment to payment, you can always count on PineCone Research.

-The net result is that you can earn decent money here in a well-run professional outfit.
+The net result is that you can make money here in a well-run professional outfit.